 This is where attorneys have the upper hand!
-Remember how only 19% of Americans surveyed for the ABA study trusted lawyers?
+Remember that only 19% of Americans surveyed for the ABA study trusted lawyers?
 Well, the same folks admitted they knew their negative feelings about lawyers were largely based on stereotypes.

 Of the same group, 59% admitted to believing that lawyers are generally knowledgeable and interested in serving their clients.
 Clients are already open to believing that you know your stuff, and your blog is the opportunity to show it.